Henry Manisty: Life

 Manisty was born at Vicarage House, Edlingham, Northumberland, the second son of James Manisty, BD, vicar of Edlingham, and his wife Eleanor, only daughter of Francis Forster of Seaton Burn Hall, Northumberland.
 He was educated at Durham Cathedral grammar school, and was articled when still young in the offices of Thorpe & Dickson, attorneys, of Alnwick, Northumberland.

 Manisty was admitted a solicitor in 1830, and practised for twelve years as a member of the firm of Meggison, Pringle, & Manisty, of 3 King's Road, London.
 On 20 April 1842 he became a student of Gray's Inn, and he was called to the bar on 23 April 1845.
 He became a bencher there in 1859, and treasurer in 1861.

 Joining the Northern circuit, Manisty built a large practice, and was made Queen's Counsel on 7 July 1857; he appeared mainly in mercantile and circuit cases.
 In 1876, when Mr Justice Blackburn was made a law lord, Manisty was appointed to the High Court (Queen's Bench Division) at the unusually advanced age of 67, and was knighted.
 Among his decisions were judgments in Regina v.
-Bishop of Oxford (1879), Belt v.
+Bishop of Oxford (1879), Harwich Election Petition (1880), Belt v.
 Lawes (1881), Wennhak v Morgan (1888), Adams v.
 Coleridge (1891), and O'Brien v.
 Lord Salisbury (1889).

 Manisty had a stroke in court on 24 January 1890, and died on 31 January at his home 24a Bryanston Square, London, He was buried on 5 February at Kensal Green cemetery.